New data structure for univariate polynomial approximation and applications to root isolation, numerical multipoint evaluation, and other problems: Preliminaries

 Moreover, when we isolate the roots of a polynomial $f$, we reduce the problem to isolate the roots in each disk of an $N$-hyperbolic covering.
 Because those disks overlap, we need to remove redundant boxes.
 For that, we use fast rectangle-rectangle searching techniques.

-\begin{Proposition}[{\cite[\S 3.6]{AEcm99} Agarwal}] Given $n$ rectangles $r_i$ in the plane, it is possible to compute a data structure in $\widetilde O(n)$ such that for any rectangle $r$, returning the list of rectangle $r_i$ intersecting $r$ can be done in $\widetilde O(k + \log n)$. \end{Proposition}
+\begin{Proposition}[{\cite[\S 3.6]{AEcm99}}] Given $n$ rectangles $r_i$ in the plane, it is possible to compute a data structure in $\widetilde O(n)$ such that for any rectangle $r$, returning the list of rectangle $r_i$ intersecting $r$ can be done in $\widetilde O(k + \log n)$ operations, where $k$ is the number of rectangles intersecting $r$. \end{Proposition}

 Note that in an $N$-hyperbolic covering, each disk intersect at most $10$ other disks of the covering.
 Indeed the disks centered in the disk $D(0,\frac 1 2)$, it intersects at most $10$ other disks.
 For $n\geq1$ and a disk with a center between the circle of radius $r_n$ and a circle of radius $r_{n+1}$, it intersects $2$ disks of the hyperbolic covering that have their centers in the same ring.
 Then it can intersects at most $2$ other disks coming from the inner adjacent ring, and $4$ other from the outer adjacent ring.
 Thus, in Algorithm~\ref{alg:rootfinding}, this will guarantee that each query will be done in $\widetilde O(\log n)$ (see Section~\ref{sec:proofrootfinding}).